15 Best Hacks- How to Easily Peel Hard Boiled Eggs

 It takes a good set of lungs to be able to use this method though.
 Be careful, eggs can go shooting out doing it this way.

-STEP 1: Tap and crack both ends of the hard boiled egg.
-Remove about a dime size hole on both ends.
+Tap and crack both ends of your hard-boiled egg.
+Remove about a dime-sized hole from each end.

-STEP 2: Gently roll the egg on a hard surface until the egg shell is cracked all around.
+Gently roll the egg on a hard surface to crack the shell all around.
+This loosens the membrane for an easier “pop” later!

-STEP 4: Place your mouth over the smaller end of the egg.
+Place your mouth over the smaller end of the egg.
+Make sure you have a bowl or napkin ready for where it’ll pop out!

 CONCLUSION: How to Easily Peel Hard Boiled Eggs